openstack/governance-sigs/doc/source/index.rst

 ================

-The OpenStack SIGs (Special Interest Groups) are a form of working group in OpenStack that is an emanation of the community as a whole and is not directly tied to a specific governance body.
+The OpenStack SIGs (Special Interest Groups) are a form of working group in OpenStack that is not directly responsible for producing a part of the OpenStack software release.
+As such, they do not require the same level of accountability that project teams do.

 SIGs are a good match for an activity that centers around a topic or practice that spans all the community (developers, operators, end users...), by forming a guild of people with a shared interest.

+SIGs can own code repositories and produce software (independently of the OpenStack software release itself).
+Contributions to a SIG grant voting rights for the Technical Committee elections, in the same way contributing to an OpenStack project team does.

 .. sigtable::
       :datafile: ../../sigs.yaml